peterlebrun/emacs-wunderlist/README.md

 This project serves two primary purposes for me:

 - Learn (emacs) Lisp, i.e. `'(car cdr cadr)` to my heart's content
-- Build a Wunderlist plugin I can use from emacs to manage my day-to-day tasks
+- Build a Wunderlist plugin to persist GTD data

 My ultimate goal is to get this plugin working well enough that MELPA will accept it.